Srimanta Sankardev Kalakshetra

+Description

 The Central Museum exhibits the articles used by different ethnic groups of Assam.
 The museum also houses several cultural objects of the state within it.
 The open-air theater can accommodate 2000 people and hosts cultural programs in its premises.
 Traditional dance and drama performances are conducted in this theater.
 The Kalakshetra also has the Artists' Village, which replicates the village society of Assam.
 The Sahitya Bhavan is the library in the Kalakshetra, which has a huge collection of rare books and manuscripts.
 It is a repository of the literature of the region.
 Another section of the art complex is the Lalit-Kala Bhavan.
 It is the center used for exhibitions and workshops on art and culture.
 A heritage park is also a part of the huge complex of the Shankardev Kalakshetra.
 Now a cable car facility is also available inside the park to commute the tourists.
 The Bhupen Hazarika museum is another attraction of Kalakshetra.